brndnmtthws/brndn-io/content/posts/being-malleable/index.md

 ## The Hidden Advantage of Experienced Malleability

-Here's what many organizations miss: experienced technologists who maintain malleability bring a unique superpower—they can distinguish between truly transformative changes and recycled ideas in new packaging.
+Here's what many organizations miss: experienced technologists who stay malleable are often better at telling the difference between a real shift and old ideas in new packaging.

 This skill allows them to: